celestiaorg/celestia-app/docs/architecture/ADR-002-universal-share-encoding.md

 #### celestia-app

 1. Account for the new `InfoReservedByte` in all share splitting and merging code.
-There is an in-progress refactor of the relevant files.
-See <https://github.com/celestiaorg/celestia-app/pull/637>

 ## Status